Cannabis & the Endocrine System

 When a gland of the endocrine system receives signals from an outside stimulus or from the brain, it can release a hormone that either signals other glands or organs to start working or to stop working.
-Hormones act as the communicators between the brain and body through the endocrine glands.
+Hormones act as the communicators between the brain and the body through the endocrine glands.
 Hormones must be released in a timely and efficient manner in order to maintain homeostasis and optimal physiologic function based on what the person is experiencing.

-For example, it’s been found that cannabis can either decrease of stimulate the pituitary’s production of melatonin, the hormone responsible for our sleep cycle.
+It’s been found that cannabis can either deplete or encourage the pituitary’s production of melatonin, the hormone responsible for our sleep and wake cycles.
 Animal trials suggest it depletes melatonin while some human studies have found it actually increases it.
 THC disrupts a neurotransmitter called norepinephrine, which is responsible for regulating the production of melatonin.
 This may help explain why some strains make us feel sleepy and others increase energy.
-More studies must be designed to investigate this effect, though it’s believed differing ratios of cannabinoids can explain the different results.
+More studies must be fashioned surrounding this effect, though it’s believed differing ratios of cannabinoids can explain the different results.

-Our emotions result in various chemicals being released in our brains and bodies, especially certain stress hormones from the adrenal glands.
-Problems such as chronic anxiety and depression may be calmed using cannabis, reducing the stress that an imbalance of hormones neurotransmitters can cause.
+Our emotions result in various chemicals being released in our brains and bodies, especially those involved in the endocrine system.
+Problems such as chronic anxiety and depression may be calmed using cannabis, reducing the stress that an imbalance of hormones and neurotransmitters can cause.
 Studies have found that CBD activates not only CB2 receptors, but TRPV1 and 5HT1A receptors that are involved in mitigating the fight or flight response.
-Impact on this system depends on the dose, tolerance, strain, and terpenes that act synergistically with cannabinoids.
-Consuming above tolerance levels may induce the opposite effect and increases anxiety.
+Results in this system depend on the dose, tolerance, strain, and terpenes that act synergistically with cannabinoids.
+Consuming above tolerance levels induces the opposite effect and actually increases anxiety.

 Currently there is no evidence that leads to the conclusion cannabis affects the endocrine system negatively like an endocrine disrupting toxin would.
 This includes a study that found electrolytes aren’t depleted despite the plant’s ability to cause the sensation of dehydration due to side-effects like dry mouth.
-However, some studies have found that testosterone levels in males may fluctuate depending on recency of consumption.
-This is further explained in our video regarding the reproductive system.
+However, some studies have found that testosterone levels in males may fluctuate depending on the recency of consumption, which this is explained in our video regarding the reproductive system.